djaus2/IoTSysInfo/README.md

 * There is a Checkbox that must be checked before those two commands work (for backward compatibility).
 * Note: Two previous commands do not work now (ToDo) *Get Default App* and *SysInfo*

+# VERSION 5.1
+* Many of the "undocumented" URLs have changed from the previous version of the OS.
+There were some changes to some of the parameters.
+This version addresses this.
+* There is now a Checkbox in the Configuration Pane that should be checked iff your are using the latest version of the OS **Version 10.0.10531**
+* The JSON file hasn't been changed.
+There is conditional code that does the fixups.
+* ToDo: DefaultApp doesn't work for the new OS.